Imagine a building being so “intelligent” that it automatically repairs itself if a problem occurs. The stuff of science fiction?

-When these cracks become bigger over time, air, water and other minerals etc, can get inside the concrete, and rust the steel reinforcing rods, causing what is known as CONCRETE CANCER.
+When these cracks in walls become bigger over time, air, water and other minerals etc, can get inside the concrete, and rust the steel reinforcing rods, causing what is known as CONCRETE CANCER.

 Many prefabricated homes suffer from this, Cornish units being the best known example.